PubInv/freespireco/proposal.md

 ## "Small-run" Production

-As devices become ready for use, we believe the strategy of moving to "small-run production" of protypes, on the scale of 10s rather than 100s, allows for both hiqh-quality testing and compelling demonstrations of the value of the technology.
+As devices become ready for use, we believe the strategy of moving to "small-run production" of prototypes, on the scale of 10s rather than 100s, allows for both high-quality testing and compelling demonstrations of the value of the technology.
 As project reach "small-run production" readiness, additional money is required, which we estimate at $30,000 per project.
 "Small-run production" devices do not take on regulatory approval,